 - You may only draw and load your gun when it’s your turn to shoot and only after the RO has closed the range and instructed you to do so.
 WAIT for his instruction.

 - While shooting is being done nearby, Ear and Eye protection must be worn at ALL times by everyone on the range including spectators.

 - You are allowed to handle ammunition and magazines wherever you wish but NOT on the safety range

 - You will only be allowed to shoot when your name is called by the range officer.
 Follow the instructions of the range officer VERY closely.

-- If he asks you to place the gun is placed on a table you may not touch it again until instructed.
+- If he asks you to place the gun on a table, you may not touch it again until instructed.
 Keep your hands well away.

 - Do not ever turn around with your gun.
 You must always keep the gun facing down range and never swing it around past the ‘180’ which is an imaginary line all the way to infinity.
 If you are unsure where the 180 is you may ask the RO.
 When running and changing magazines be very careful not to ‘break the 180’.